Nordic American Tankers Limited (NAT) vs. Its Peers: A Comparison

+Nordic American Tankers Limited (NYSE: NAT) has a price-to-earnings ratio of 77.04x that is above its average ratio.
+Additionally, the 36-month beta value for NAT is 0.19.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

-The public float for NAT is 203.06M and currently, short sellers hold a 3.50% ratio of that float.
-The average trading volume of NAT on February 27, 2023 was 3.31M shares.
+The average price predicted by analysts for NAT is $4.46, which is -$0.17 below the current price.
+The public float for NAT is 203.06M and currently, short sellers hold a 3.42% ratio of that float.
+The average trading volume of NAT on March 02, 2023 was 3.50M shares.

 Will You Miss Out On This Growth Stock Boom?